tsackton/taelgar/People/Chardonians/Marcella.md

 %% need to fix whereabouts, campaign info, away dates %%
 %% fix text to change session links %%
+%% might resurface if dunmar group ever goes to Aurbez area %%

 A nondescript Chardonian woman, short brown hair and a plain face.
 An archer, skilled with a bow, wears well-tended leather armor under a traveling cloak.